devilshaircut/react-redux-tutorial/README.md

     - Configure routing.
 Link the Tutorial component into the App component's router.
     - Use the reference HTML in /react-redux-tutorial/src/containers/reference/index.js to emit HTML.
 - **Segment 4.1 (Tutorial): A Navigation Component - Redux:**
-    - Create a basic action.
+    - Create a basic action for toggling the collapse state of the navigation.
     - Create the reducer and handle the case of your basic action.
     - Connect your action to your component.
         - Import module.